Insurance and fees

 Using Your Insurance

-I’m an out-of-network provider, which means I don’t bill your insurance directly, but that doesn’t always mean therapy won’t be covered.
+I’m an out-of-network (OON) provider, which means I don’t bill your insurance directly, but that doesn’t always mean therapy won’t be covered.

 If you have a PPO plan, you might have something called out-of-network benefits.
 These are insurance perks that help cover part of the cost when you see a therapist who isn’t in your insurance network (like me).